 This is true of any relationship.
 When we want to have a relationship with someone, we will offer them a flower or food or some other gift.
 It is no different with the Supreme Being.

-God is a person, and love for God means to love a personal God.
-It is a personal feeling for a particular person: God.
+God is a person, and love for God means to love the Supreme Person.
+It is a personal feeling for a particular person: the Supreme Being.
 To love God requires we come to know God.
 This means establishing a relationship.
 And by offering gifts to God, we open the door to establishing a relationship with Him.

 When God sees that we want to establish a personal relationship with Him by offering gifts to Him, He opens up our ability to perceive Him.
 This creates the opportunity to know Him, love Him, and serve Him.

-Jesus did not make a big public ceremony of his offerings.
+Jesus did not make a big public ceremony of his offerings to impress others.
 He railed against the pompous Jewish priests who made their temple offerings subject to their personal prestige and authority.
-Jesus taught his disciples to make offerings to God in a personal way; to connect with God without the prying eyes of judgmental people:
+Jesus taught his students to make offerings to God in a personal way; to connect with God without the prying eyes of judgmental people:

 "But when you pray, go into your room, close the door and pray to your Father, who is unseen."
 (Matt.
 6:6)